Maintaining Continuous Registration

 All other INDS courses require the permission of the instructor.
 Please contact the instructor for permission to take the course.
 The instructor will inform the ISGP office (preferably via e-mail).
 The ISGP office will then register the student for the course (if you are not an ISGP student, please ensure you contact our office and provide your Name and UBC Student Number for internal registration purposes).

-Course Requirement for ISGP PhD students (effective September 2023 incoming cohort)
+Course Requirements for ISGP PhD students

-- All courses taken, regardless of relevance/requirement, are used to calculate overall minimum academic standing (68%/B-).
+A maximum of 3 credits can be a Directed Studies course.
+All courses taken, regardless of relevance/requirement, are used to calculate overall minimum academic standing (68%/B-).
 See policy on “Satisfactory Progress”.

 INDS Courses